 - Access to the King County Center for the Evaluation of EMS (CEEMS) cardiac arrest registry, maintained since April 1976; and access to the Cobb File, the Seattle Fire Department’s cardiac arrest registry, maintained continuously since March 1970.

-- Attend monthly research meetings at Physio-Control
+- Attend regular meetings at Physio-Control

-- Accompany faculty to state Department of Health at the state capital in Olympia, and to Regional Trauma Council meetings.
+- Accompany faculty to state Department of Health meetings at the state capital in Olympia, and to Regional Trauma Council meetings.

 - Dispatch center quality improvement and observation.